vaReliy/ng-elements/README.md

 npm run demo
 # NOTICE: the project uses the global npm http-server.
 # For instal it globally:
-npm i -g htp-server
+npm i -g http-server
 # The demo is on http://localhost:8082/
 ```

-## How to usage:
+## How to usage as Custom Element:
 Example of [index.html](./some-app/index.html)

 For usage a `star-rate` element, You need append to html-file